Quick tips on Pioneer letter to the editor submissions

 Frequency: Letter-writers are limited to one every 30 days, occasionally rebuttal letters are allowed before that time.

 Language: Letters with swearing or foul language will not be published, writers are also asked to refrain from name-calling.

 Avoid hearsay: Stick to verifiable facts, preferably ones that can be corroborated through news coverage or public information.
 If a letter contains false information and slanderous facts, letters may not be published or the letter writer will be asked to resubmit with more accurate information.

 No business: Letters that can be construed as advertising will not be accepted.
 Likewise, letters likely will be rejected if they disparage a private business, unless that business is involved in a news event.

 Letter writing campaigns: Letters produced as part of an organized letter-writing campaign will not be published, especially when it's clear the letter writers aren't crafting their own thoughts and words.

 Editing: All letters submitted to the Pioneer are subject to editing for style, length, accuracy, grammar, clarity and conformation to the rules stated above.
 Headlines will be edited to conform to space requirements and standards.
 Authors who refuse these terms will be rejected.

-Politics: During election season, election-related letters to the editor advocating for or against a candidate, ballot measure or political party will be treated as paid political content and are subject to a charge of $26.26 for the first 7 inches and $10.50 for each additional inch.
+Politics: Political and election-related letters to the editor advocating for or against a candidate, ballot measure or political party will be treated as paid political content and are subject to a charge of $26.26 for the first 7 inches and $10.50 for each additional inch.
 A 7-inch letter generally contains about 150 words.

 The paid letters will be published in the Wednesday and Saturday print editions in the Pioneer, and will be clearly marked as “Community Engagement Letters.”
 They will usually appear on Page A5, which is adjacent to the Opinion page.